-Both are couched in the Humanistic/Person-centered tradition which values each person’s uniqueness and belief in the human’s innate healing capacity.
+Both are couched in the Humanistic/Person-centered and Transpersonal traditions which values each person’s uniqueness and belief in our innate healing capacity.
 My role is more of a facilitator for the individual to find solutions that work best for them.
 As facilitator I’m supportive and provide a safe, confidential, holding environment for the person to explore and experience new skills and ways of being.
 At times I can be more directive, but always mindful and respectful of what works best for you.
 Your experience, your truth is most important.
 With attention on the present, the here-and-now experience, it is not always necessary to delve into past history in order to realise a change.
 However, I do not lose sight of the fact that at times the past is present in our here and now if certain issues/events remain unresolved.

 With a holistic and integrative perspective, all spheres of the person’s experience are considered and valued: cognitive, behavioural, emotional, physical, and spiritual.
 The focus on any of these spheres will vary depending on the person.
 But probably one the biggest differences you will find with me versus most other therapists is that I have been trained to include an attention to what is happening with the body.
 What is the body saying with its physical sensations, posture and movement?
-By including the body, I have found the therapeutic process to be more effective and efficient.
+By including the intelligence of the body, I have found the therapeutic process to be more effective and efficient.
 This approach can be especially helpful if you find you have talked and talked about an issue with no long-lasting change happening.

 I also want to acknowledge here that sometimes focusing on the body and sensations can feel scary and unpleasant.
 At these times it is very important to go at a pace that is comfortable and perhaps with a trained practitioner as support.
 Taking things slowly and gently is a far quicker path to healing.